-At our 2020 annual meeting of stockholders, holders of over 96% of the votes cast on such proposal approved the advisory vote ("say-on-pay") on the 2019 compensation of our named executive officers, which was consistent with the level of support we received in 2019 and 2018 on our "say-on-pay" proposal and continued a long-term trend of significant shareholder support of over 93% in each of the last six years.
-The Committee considered the results of the advisory vote when setting executive compensation for 2021 and plans to continue to do so in future executive compensation policies and decisions.
+At our 2021 annual meeting of stockholders, holders of approximately 97% of the votes cast on such proposal approved the advisory vote ("say-on-pay") on the 2020 compensation of our named executive officers, which was consistent with the level of support we received in 2020 and 2019 on our "say-on-pay" proposal and continued a long-term trend of significant shareholder support of 93% or higher in each of the last seven years.
+The Committee considered the results of the advisory vote when setting executive compensation for 2022 and plans to continue to do so in future executive compensation policies and decisions.